State plans Covid-19 testing for lorry drivers on ferries to France

 The department is working with Transport Infrastructure Ireland, the State agency that manages the road network, to find locations on motorways to set up testing sites.

-The HSE will be providing the antigen tests to meet the French government’s requirements.
+The HSE will be providing the antigen tests to meet the French government’s requirements, but testing will be carried out by an outside contractor hired through a procurement process.

 The new tests for lorry and heavy goods vehicle (HGV) drivers will not affect the HSE’s testing capacity because the requirement is for the quicker antigen test whereas the HSE uses PCR tests in its testing programme.